-CEQA requires findings of significance related to each resource area and employs a thresholdbased approach to identifying significant impacts.
+CEQA requires findings of significance related to each resource area and employs a threshold-based approach to identifying significant impacts.
 Under CEQA, a determination of significance is made prior to the application of mitigation measures.
 If an impact is determined to be potentially significant, then mitigation measures are applied with the intent of reducing the impact to a less than significant level.
 In some cases, the mitigation would not reduce the impact's severity to a less than significant level; these impacts are considered to be significant and unavoidable.
 The impacts that cannot be mitigated to a less than significant level are the following:

-Air Quality-All Bakersfield to Palmdale Project Section (B-P) Build Alternatives and the Fresno to Bakersfield Locally Generated Alternative (F-B LGA) from the intersection of 34th Street and L Street to Oswell Street, would have significant and unavoidable criteria pollutant air quality impacts (carbon monoxide emissions only) after mitigation measures during the construction period.
+- Air Quality-All Bakersfield to Palmdale Project Section (B-P) Build Alternatives and the Fresno to Bakersfield Locally Generated Alternative (F-B LGA) from the intersection of 34th Street and L Street to Oswell Street, would have significant and unavoidable criteria pollutant air quality impacts after mitigation measures during the construction period.
 Construction emissions of volatile organic compounds and nitrogen oxides would be reduced with the purchase of emissions offsets; however, carbon monoxide emissions offsets are not available to reduce project impacts from carbon monoxide emissions to a less than significant level.
 Construction emissions would be slightly increased with the César E. Chávez National Monument Design Option (CCNM Design Option) and the Refined CCNM Design Option over those anticipated for Alternatives 1, 2, 3, and 5; however, no additional significant and unavoidable air quality impacts would result due to the CCNM Design Option or the Refined CCNM Design Option.
-Once operational, implementation of the project for Alternatives 1, 2, 3, and 5, the CCNM Design Option, the Refined CCNM Design Option, and the F-B LGA from the intersection of 34th Street and L Street to Oswell Street, would not result in significant and unavoidable impacts related to air quality.
+Once operational, implementation of the project for Alternatives 1, 2, 3, and 5, the CCNM Design Option, the Refined CCNM Design Option, and the F-B LGA from the intersection of 34th Street and L Street to Oswell Street, would not result in significant and unavoidable impacts related to air quality. - Noise-All B-P Build Alternatives and the F-B LGA from the intersection of 34th Street and L Street to Oswell Street, would have significant and unavoidable noise impacts on some noise-sensitive receivers even after mitigation measures are applied because they are located outside the area where a noise barrier would be fully effective or because the noise barrier would not fully mitigate the impact.
+In addition, the F-B LGA from the intersection of 34th Street and L Street to Oswell Street would have a significant and unavoidable impact on 16 vibration-sensitive receivers located within 275 feet of the alignment.
+No significant and unavoidable noise or vibration impacts would result from the CCNM Design Option or the Refined CCNM Design Option due to project design features that would reduce noise for sensitive receivers at the Nuestra Señora Reina de La Paz/César E. Chávez National Monument (La Paz).